 When a job seeker sees the term “light industrial,” they may imagine huge industries, complicated machines, hardhats and a lot of physical labor.
 Although these jobs are in the industrial sector, meaning they have to do with manufacturing, there are other positions that do not require using heavy machinery, much physical strength or extensive skill sets.

 For people with more experience and specific types of training, other options include driving a forklift or other light machinery, welding, food item production and printing and binding work.
 In some states, welding and forklift driving require certification and licenses.

-Although most of these positions do not require excessive physical prowess, you may be required to lift a certain number of pounds safely in order to do the job.
-At the least, these types of positions usually involve staying on your feet or walking around for a large part of the day.
+Although most of these positions do not require much physical strength, you may be required to lift a certain number of pounds safely in order to do the job.
+Some of these positions may require you to be on your feet walking around for a large part of the day.

 Most positions require the ability to do simple mathematics, read, write and understand English, while others require the skill and understanding to operate necessary computer programs and machinery.